 In some cases, the inflammation and heart damage are so severe that the only treatment option is a heart transplant.

 Myocarditis is fatal in some cases.
-In some cases death occurs some time after the diagnosis is made if the condition gets worse and becomes unresponsive to treatment.
+In some cases death occurs some time after the diagnosis is made if the condition becomes worse and unresponsive to treatment.
 Also, some cases of sudden death in a previously healthy person are due to an acute myocarditis that develops rapidly.

 Further help & information